 - Stay energized on the exam day.

 - Reach exam centre early.

 - Read the question carefully.

 1. Don’t think about the result

-2. Sleep well a night before the exam
+2. Sleep well at night before the exam

-A good relaxing sleep before the exam is absolute must.
+A good relaxing sleep before the exam is an absolute must.
 You don’t want to feel sleepy in the exam.
 Right?
 Then don’t cram a night before the exam.
-In-fact don’t do anything related to studies a night before the exam.
+In-fact, don’t do anything related to studies a night before the exam.